Montana’s shutdown of alternative treatment center is final

 The ranch billed itself as a therapeutic boarding school for children who were adopted from overseas and were not bonding with their adoptive parents or for children who suffered from fetal alcohol syndrome because their mothers drank while they were pregnant.

 The children’s behavioral issues were punished through isolation, intimidation, forced miles-long walks and limiting food, an investigator found.
-The children were also denied medication that had been prescribed to them, the education program was inadequate and children were required to work at the personal residences and businesses of staffers, officials said.
+The children were also denied medication that had been prescribed to them, the education program was inadequate and children were required to work at the personal residences of staffers, officials said.

 “We are pleased with the fair hearing decision,” said DPHHS acting Director Erica Johnston.
 “But even more important, we continue to keep the children who lived this nightmare in our thoughts as they continue to heal, and work to move on with their lives.”